Cleopatra Spring

 A Natural Hot Spring in the Desert

-Unlike many springs that run dry in desert regions, Cleopatra Spring is constantly replenished by natural underground aquifers.
+Unlike many springs that run dry in desert regions, Cleopatra Spring is constantly replenished by natural underground aquifers connected to Siwa’s extensive oasis water system.
 The water stays refreshingly cool in summer and comfortably warm in winter, making it a year-round attraction.
-Its **circular stone basin** — believed to have been constructed during Roman or Islamic times — holds the water in a beautiful, accessible form.
+Its circular stone basin — believed to have been constructed during Roman or Islamic times — holds the water in a beautiful, accessible form.
 Travelers can dive in, float effortlessly, or simply sit on the edge and dip their feet in.

 Surrounded by Siwan Tranquility

 The pool is encircled by lush vegetation, palm trees, and small cafes and juice stands where you can sip fresh hibiscus or date shakes.
 You'll also find handcraft stalls offering traditional Siwan embroidery, silver jewelry, and desert herbs.
-It’s a perfect place to unwind, especially after a long day exploring the nearby ruins, salt lakes, and sand dunes.
+It’s a perfect place to unwind, especially after exploring nearby sites such as Fatnas Island or Siwa’s famous salt lakes.

 Eco-Tourism and Cultural Preservation